 It was crucial to base our CSR policy on Melon employees’ preferences: how the company should be donating and to what kind of projects.
 Their opinion matters the most so that they can actually engage and learn when it comes to volunteering and donating.
-Therefore, we conducted two separate surveys in our offices in Bulgaria and Macedonia.
+Therefore, we conducted two separate surveys in our offices in Bulgaria and North Macedonia.

 In Bulgaria, our team members decided that the company should support more than one project.
 Ideally dedicated to improving kid’s education, environmental efforts or social support.
 A great number said they’d like to volunteer themselves and make individual donations.

 Similarly, in Skopje our team chose to support education, environmental efforts and healthy living for kids.
 They would also gladly volunteer and make personal donations.
 The only difference being they’d prefer to support only one project for bigger impact.